mrinalcs/mrinalcs.github.io/index.md

     type: WebSite
 ---

-M.Sc.
-Statistics student at Visva Bharati, Shantiniketan.
+M.Sc. in Statistics student at Visva-Bharati, Shantiniketan.